-This venerable shrine is a must on any Parisian literary tour.
-Run by George Whitman for some 60 years before he passed away in 2011 at 98, today it is helmed by his daughter, Sylvia, who was named for Sylvia Beach (who founded the original bookshop in 1919).
-Many a legendary writer has stopped in over the decades for tea; many an aspiring author has camped out in one of the back rooms (Whitman liked to think of this store as a “writer’s sanctuary”).
-Today, Whitman‘s presence is still felt at this historic bookshop, which sells used and new books.
-Check the website for ongoing readings and other events.
+This venerable literary shrine is so popular with tourists that you may have to wait to get in because of the store’s limited capacity.
+Run by George Whitman for some 60 years before he passed away in 2011 at 98, it’s helmed today by his daughter, Sylvia, who was named after Sylvia Beach (who founded the original bookshop in 1919; see below).
+Many legendary writers (Allen Ginsberg and Henry Miller, to name a couple) have stopped in over the decades for a cup of tea; many an aspiring author has camped out in one of the back rooms.
+Check the website for readings and events.

 Born in Baltimore in 1887, Sylvia Beach fell in love with Paris early in life and moved there for good at the end of World War I. A few years later, with the encouragement of her companion, bookshop owner Adrienne Monier, Beach opened Shakespeare & Company, a bookstore and lending library specializing in English and American books.

 For the next 20 years, the shop at 8 rue Dupuytren served as an unofficial welcome center for American and English visitors, particularly literary ones, and specifically those who would later come to be known as members of "The Lost Generation": T. S. Eliot, Ezra Pound, F. Scott Fitzgerald, Gertrude Stein, and Ernest Hemingway.